 The year of 1970 finally brought Richard to Australia, where he then chose to anchor his life more permanently.
 Passionate about the marine industry, Richard initially journeyed throughout Australia building boats and becoming involved in a number of marine activities from the Torres Straits to Port Headland.
 During this time he even began his own boat building business on Breakfast Creek in Brisbane.

 A number of changes in his life, one of the greatest being diagnosed with a degenerative eyesight condition known as Retinitis Pigmentosa, resulted in Richard leaving the boat building business behind.
 Until its close in 1989, Richard then pursued work in an organisation called IINA (“we are here” in Torres Strait Island language) which was devoted to creating opportunities and skills development for Aboriginal and Torres Strait Island individuals and communities.
 During this time he met his future wife, Alice.
 She came to Australia in 1988 due to the Fiji coup, and has a family background in sugar cane farming and an educational background in accountancy.

 With the state of his eyesight worsening, Richard and Alice decided to enter into a spice business as an alternative way to ensure an income for their family should his eyesight fail completely.
 Together, they reinvented themselves to become experts in the spice trade.
-Trial and error, and many long hours of hard work have resulted in a successful small retail and wholesale business that is now a household name for many within the Brisbane ethnic communities, restaurants, caterers and more.
+Trial and error, and many long hours of hard work resulted in a successful small retail and wholesale business that became a household name for many within the Brisbane ethnic communities, restaurants, caterers and more.

 Now and the Future

 In 2015, a decision was made to move in a new direction, and reformed as a manufacturing company that trades as Kumari Spice World.
 Having recently achieved a "4 star Eat Safe Brisbane food safety rating" from the Brisbane City Council, the business will soon also become HACCP compliant.
 This will make trading with Kumari Spice World even easier.